Key Fact: American pastor living in Turkey for 20+ years

 Pastor Brunson initially was held in a cell with 21 other inmates that was built to hold only eight prisoners.
 He was transferred in August 2017 to Kiriklar Prison where he was in a cell with two other men who have been accused of being members of the Gülen movement.
 He spends 24 hours a day in his cell, leaving for one hour weekly for visits.
 Sometimes he is allowed family visits and the U.S. Embassy sees him regularly.

-As of April 10, 2018, Pastor Brunson’s first court hearing is scheduled for April 16, after 18 months in government detention.
-Vice Chair and USCIRF advocate Kristina Arriaga and then Vice Chair Sandra Jolley visited Pastor Brunson on October 5, 2017, and confirmed the desperate conditions in which the Turkish authorities continue to hold Mr. Brunson.
+Vice Chair and USCIRF advocate Kristina Arriaga and then Vice Chair Sandra Jolley visited Pastor Brunson on October 5, 2017, and confirmed the desperate conditions in which Mr. Brunson was being held.

 Vice Chair Kristina Arriaga

 Turkey Chapter – 2018 Annual Report (Turkish Translation)

 Compulsory Religious Education in Turkey: A Survey and Assessment of Textbooks

 Turkey Postpones Hearing to July 18, Sends Pastor Andrew Brunson Back to Prison

 Turkey: USCIRF Delegation Visits Imprisoned U.S. Citizen Pastor Andrew Brunson

 State Department Fails to Meet Deadline for CPC Designations

 Human Rights Watch: Turkey: https://www.hrw.org/europe/central-asia/turkey